franciscolacerd/EntityFrameworkCoreDatabaseFirst/README.md

 # EntityFrameworkCoreDatabaseFirst
-TOOLS - Who to use EntityFrameworkCore Database First
+TOOLS - How to use EntityFrameworkCore Database First

 ```
 install-package Microsoft.EntityFrameworkCore